-Front engine, rear wheel drive, 2 door, 2 passenger car with a 330 horsepower V6.
+Front-engine, rear-wheel drive, 2 doors, 2 passenger car with a 330 horsepower V6.
 That is a recipe for fun.
-The 370z got largely over shadowed by its overachieving big brother the GTR and it quickly got lost in the shadows.
+The 370z got largely overshadowed by its overachieving big brother the GTR and it quickly got lost in the shadows.

 The naturally aspirated V6 is stout and has been around in Nissan’s lineup in one form or another for more than a decade, so reliability is not a question.
 Decent brakes, 5 sec 0-60, stylish looks the Z is a solid weekend carver or platform to build up.

 Although it isn’t the fastest around, picking one up under $15k with decent miles, you can mod the hell out of it (tastefully please) to be whatever you want; handling monster or straight-line beast.
 Oh and please get a manual if you do.